william-wtr92/instamint/docs/monorepo/tech/ui/README.md

 # 🎨 Custom UI-Kit

-💡At **Instamint**, we use our own `UI-Kit`, which allows us to externalise our reusable components across all our projects, thereby ensuring greater flexibility.
+💡At **Instamint**, we use our own `UI-Kit`, which allows us to externalize our reusable components across all our projects, thereby ensuring greater flexibility.

 ## 📦 Installation